Sahilagarwal623/SurakshaVault_01/README.md

 ## ✨ Key Features

 ### 🔐 Post-Sharing Data Control
-- Data is tokenized and decrypted only on verified frontend clients
+- Data is tokenized and decrypted only on verified clients
 - Purpose-limited access that auto-expires
 - Useless if APIs are leaked—no raw PII shared